jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/using-chat-extensions.md

 This is the [autocompletion registry](#autocompletion-registry) used by the chat widgets.

-Autocompletion commands can be added to it, and than usable from the chat input.
+Autocompletion commands can be added to it, and then be used from the chat input.

 ### Interact with the chat from the backend